bioforensics/lusSTR/README.md

 lusSTR is a tool written in Python to convert NGS sequence data of forensic STR loci to different sequence representations (sequence bracketed form) and allele designations (CE allele, LUS/LUS+ alleles) for ease in downstream analyses.
 See the below section ```Converting STR sequences to other sequence representations and allele designations``` for more information.

-Further, lusSTR can perform filtering and stutter identification using the CE allele or the bracketed sequence form for autosomal loci and create files for direct input into two probabilistic genotyping software packages, EuroForMix (EFM) and STRmix (both CE and NGS).
+Further, lusSTR can perform filtering and stutter identification using the CE allele, the LUS+ allele, or the bracketed sequence form for autosomal loci and create files for direct input into two probabilistic genotyping software packages, EuroForMix (CE and LUS+) and STRmix (CE and NGS).

 lusSTR also processes SNP data from the Verogen ForenSeq and Kintelligence panels and create evidence and/or reference files for use in EFM.
 See the below section ```SNP Data Processing``` for more information.